ericorruption/ericorruption.github.io/src/pages/about.md

 ## Work experience

-I have vast experience on multi-disciplinary product teams and solo work as a contractor.
+I have vast experience on cross-functional product teams and solo work as a contractor.

 ### Jimdo (04/2022 ~ Now)